NikitaSmall/pretty_weather_2/README.md

 ```

 You can to set uniq configs for lonely instance.
 To do so you need to create a new config instance.
 Here is a way to configure different instance.
-To do so you need to create config instance
-and modify it this way:
+You can do it this way:

 ```ruby
 config_one = PrettyWeather2.configuration